Guild Summer School 2021

 The summer school will give you an opportunity to both think about how these topics relate to your PhD and future career plans, and to discuss these topics with fellow researchers from institutions across Europe.
 While doing this, you’ll also be developing practical skills via group work, workshops, and a variety of experiential activities.

-Putting the knowledge and skills you’ve gained throughout the week into practice, participants will work together in small teams to eventually produce a short video on an aspect of research communication, which will be available to all PhD students.
+Putting the knowledge and skills you’ve gained throughout the week into practice, participants will work together in small teams to eventually produce a resource on an aspect of research communication, which will be available to all PhD students.

 Rest and Relaxation